 Students may not concurrently enroll in this practicum course and a clinic (except Street Law) or another practicum course.
 Students may concurrently enroll in this practicum course and an externship.

 THIS COURSE REQUIRES PROFESSOR PERMISSION TO ENROLL.
-Students must submit a Statement of Interest (one page double-spaced), explaining his or her interest in the course to Professor Dori Bernstein (firstname.lastname@example.org) by June 3, 2013.
+Students must submit a Statement of Interest (one page double-spaced), explaining his or her interest in the course to Professor Dori Bernstein (firstname.lastname@example.org) by May 29, 2015.

 FIRST CLASS ATTENDANCE IS MANDATORY.
 All enrolled and waitlisted students must be in attendance at the start of the first class session in order to be eligible for a seat in the class.

 This is a three credit course.
 Two credits will be awarded for the two-hour weekly seminar and one credit will be awarded for approximately five hours of supervised project work per week, for a minimum of 11 weeks.
 The seminar and project components will be graded.